Naeemuddin Aslam

-Naeemuddin Aslam is a cricketer who has played for the United Arab Emirates national cricket team.
+Naeemuddin Aslam is a former cricketer who has played for the United Arab Emirates national cricket team.
 He is most experienced in List A cricket having played 32 games.
 However, his maiden century came in the first class format against Uganda in 2010.

 National team career

 2004

 Naeemuddin made his debut for the senior side during the 2004 ICC Six Nations Challenge, held in Sharjah in March 2004, where he played four of the UAE's five matches.
 He was called upon to bat twice, making 30 against Scotland, and 12 against Namibia.
 UAE lost both matches where Naeemuddin batted, and their final record of three wins and two losses in the tournament was not enough to qualify them for the 2004 Champions Trophy.

 Naeemuddin was retained for the side that drew with Nepal in the first match of the first class Intercontinental Cup competition, totalling 39 runs in his two innings, and in July he was called up to play in the 2004 Asia Cup.
 UAE lost both matches in the tournament by 116 runs, to Test nations India and Sri Lanka, and Naeemuddin got a golden duck in the match against India.
 Against Sri Lanka, however, his 12 was the third-highest score of all UAE batsmen, in a total of 123.